 The Council has historically carried out a rolling programme that ensures that all Property, Plant and Equipment required to be measured at fair value is revalued at least every five years.
 In addition, the Council reviews groups of properties on an annual basis to assess any significant changes that would require a revaluation within the five year period.
 Fair value as applied to relevant assets will depend upon the property market.
-Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
+Assets are depreciated over their useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
 The current economic climate makes it uncertain that the Council will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets.
 If the useful life of assets is reduced, depreciation increases and the carrying value of assets falls.
-Net book value of Property, Plant and Equipment at 31 March 2023 was £993m and a 1% increase in depreciation has an impact of £0.126m.
+A 1% increase in depreciation has an impact of £0.1m.

-As at the valuation date, the after effects of the pandemic continue to affect economies and property markets globally, with property markets specifically experiencing lower levels of transactional activity and liquidity.
-Additionally, the rapid Bank Rate increases through 2022/23 to try and reduce high inflation, have also impacted the property market.
-The Council's external valuers have used substantial transaction volumes and other reliable market evidence to provide reliable asset valuations.
+As at the valuation date (31 March 2024), the pandemic has ceased to be a public health emergency and property markets are functioning again.
+However, the continued higher Bank Rate through 2023/24 to try and reduce high inflation has continued to impact the property market.
+The Council's external valuers (Wilks Head & Eve) have used substantial transaction volumes and other reliable market evidence to provide reliable asset valuations.

+The Council's external valuer is not aware of any specific impact to the value of assets within the portfolio.
 For the avoidance of doubt, the valuation is not reported as being subject to 'material valuation uncertainty' as defined by VPS 3 and VPGA 10 of the RICS Valuation - Global Standards.
 This explanatory note has been included to ensure transparency and to provide further insight as to the market context under which the valuation opinion was prepared.
-Note 14 provides further information on Property, Plant and Equipment and Note 17 on Investment Property.
+Notes 14 and 15 provide further information on Property, Plant and Equipment and Note 17 on Investment Property.